lfricken/StellarReaction/README.md

 Ships consist entirely of modules which provide all the functionality to a ship.
 More modules can be bought at a store for some amount of money, but there is a limit to the number of modules that can be put on a ship, and on where they can be placed.
 Individual modules control all of the following: Camera Zooming, Cloaking, Firing Weapons, Energy Production, Ship Propulsion, and Teleportation.

 ## Combat
 Combat features ships firing at one another, and using their environment to their advantage.
 Damage is dealt to a ship by reducing the health of the ships modules.
 When modules have less than 25% health, they no longer provide whatever functionality they used to.
-In addition, there are hazards around the different maps that can be used to one’s advantage.
+In addition, there are hazards around the different maps that can be used to oneâ€™s advantage.
 A player can control which weapons fire at a given time by toggling their weapon control groups to on or off.

 ## Hazards
 Black Holes pull objects toward it that come too close.
 When an object approaches the center of the Black Hole, damage is dealt to the object, potentially destroying a ship.
 Ships can escape a Black Hole with the right technique and tools however.
 Asteroids are another hazard that players should be wary of.
 They have a large amount of mass, and will damage a player's ship if they run into it.
 Dense asteroid fields can provide a route of escape for a losing ship, or graveyard for careless pilots.